kubesys/client-java/README.md

 ### work-with-other-sdks

-Unlike [fabric8](https://github.com/fabric8io/kubernetes-client), you need to learn fabric8 framework to support customized Kubernetes resources, we only provide JSON structure.
+Unlike [fabric8](https://github.com/fabric8io/kubernetes-client), which need to learn fabric8 framework to support customized Kubernetes resources.
+Deveolpers use this SDK just need to focus on how to write JSON.

-Our novel design can automatically detect customized Kubernetes resources during runtime, and if you want to use object (not JSON) to program .
+It means that our novel design can automatically detect customized Kubernetes resources during runtime.
-You just need to write JavaBean or reused it from the other SDKs.
+In addition, if you want to use object (not JSON) to program, you need to write JavaBean or reused it from the other SDKs.

 Let take fabric8 for example.

 ```java